How to Conduct a Remote Interview to Find and Attract the Best Hires

 Best Practices for Conducting Remote Interviews to Attract the Best Hires

-These best practices will help you use remote hiring to achieve valuable insight into candidates and ensure that the good ones accept.
+Below, we’ve put together a list of eight essential virtual interviewing tips for hiring managers and recruiters.
+These best practices will help you use remote hiring to achieve valuable insight into candidates and ensure that the good ones accept your offer.

-If you’re not careful, interviews can remove a layer of formality expected in the in-person interview experience.
+If you’re not careful, interviews can remove a layer of formality expected in the in-person/onsite interview experience.

 To ensure that isn’t the case, always choose to wear professional attire, both to record your interviews and conduct live sessions.
 This signals to prospective employees the level of professionalism you expect.